peaBerberian/peaberberian.github.io/apps/README.md

   application will be opened at most in the desktop.
 New opening attempts will re-activate the window and not open a new one.

+- `"startMenu"` (`Object`, optional): This application's configuration regarding its display (or not) in the start menu.

+  Can contain the following properties, all optional:

-- `"inStartList"` (`string`, optional): If set, the application will not be directly visible in the start menu but ender a subcategory of that name.
+  - `"list"` (`string`, optional): If set, the application may be added to a "sub-list" in the start menu of that name, instead of displaying directly in it.

-  If multiple applications shares the same `"inStartList"` property, they will be together in that same subcategory.
+    Most applications should have a `"list"`, preferably shared between multiple applications as to be more useful.

+    The presence of a `"list"` property makes the value of the `"display"` property ignored.

+  - `"display"` (`boolean`, optional): Ignored if `"list"` is set.
+    Else, if set to `true`, the application will be displayed directly inside the start menu and not inside a sub-list.

+- `"desktop"` (`Object`, optional): This application's configuration regarding its display (or not) as a desktop icon.

+  Can contain the following properties, all optional:

-- `"desktopDir"` (`string`, optional): If set, the application will not be directly visible as a desktop icon but will be added to an "app group" of that name.
+  - `"group"` (`string`, optional): If set, the application will not be added direcly as a desktop icon but part of an "app-group" with that name instead.

-  If multiple applications shares the same `"desktopDir"` property, they will be together in that same "app group".
+    Multiple apps should preferably be in the same app group, which should be aptly named with the same string.

+    The presence of a `"group"` property makes the value of the `"display"` property ignored.

+  - `"display"` (`boolean`, optional): Ignored if `"group"` is set.
+    Else, if set to `true`, the application will be displayed directly as a desktop icon.

+- `"preload"` (`Object`, optional): Set trigger conditions for "application preloading", that is, for loading it before it is actually opened - to speed up the time to interactive when it is indeed opened.

+  For only the `after` key (a `number`) is implemented, which if set will run a timer when the desktop is first loaded of the corresponding amounts of milliseconds before preloading that application.

+- `"defaultForExtensions"` (`Array.<string>`, optional): The "extensions" for which this application should be chosen by default when opening it without specifying an application.

+  E.g. adding `"png"` will make this application open PNG images by default if opened in some applications such as a file explorer.

+  If more than one application declares the same extension.
+Only the first application that declare it in the `apps` array will be considered.

 - `"dependencies"` (`Array.<string>`, optional): Supplementary API that will be provided to the application when it is run.

-This is kind of a permission system, kind of its own thing, I'm still iterating on this.
+  This is close to a permission system.

-- `"preload"` (`Object`, optional): I'm also iterating on this one, but the idea here is to set trigger conditions for "application preloading", that is, for loading it before it is actually opened - to speed up the time to interactive when it is indeed opened.

-  For now I already implemented the `after` key (a `number`), which if set will run a timer when the desktop is first loaded of the corresponding amounts of milliseconds before preloading that application.
+  For now the following dependencies are handled:

+  - `"settings"`: Read and write access to the Desktop's core settings.
+    Very few applications will need that.

+  - `"open"`: Allows to open any path or file object from the file system (executable, applications etc.).

+  - `"filesystem"`: Complete read and write access to the Desktop's "filesystem".

+    This is a very broad permission, the `"filePickerOpen"` and `"filePickerSave"` permissions should be prefered in almost all cases.

+  - `"filePickerOpen"`: Allows to spawn a "file-picker" to open a file.

+    The file-picker is an application that will be placed "on top" of the application asking for it.
+It has `"filesystem"` access and as such can navigate freely all files in the user's desktop.
+When the user made its choise the file-picker will communicate back to the application the filename and file's data - but not its full path.

+    This allows most application to open any file choosen explicitly by the user.

+  - `"filePickerSave"`: Equivalent of `"filePickerOpen"` but this time to choose a save location (and save) for a file.

+- `"provider"` (`Array.<string>`, optional): The supplementary features the application can provide.

+  If more than one application declares the same features.
+Only the first application that declare it in the `apps` array will be considered.

+  For now only the following values are supported:

+  - `"filePickerOpen"`: The application alternatively allows to spawn a file-picker application to provide file opening capabilities to other applications (those with the `"filePickerOpen"` dependency).

+    Applications with that feature should export a `createFileOpener` function (additionally to their `create` function).

+  - `"filePickerSave"`: The application alternatively allows to spawn a file-picker application to provide file saving capabilities to other applications (those with the `"filePickerSave"` dependency).

+    Applications with that feature should export a `createFileSaver` function (additionally to their `create` function).

 ## The `create` function